Paltoudara/_SINGLE_LINKED_LIST_/README.md

 ```
 # 📝NOTE THAT:
-THIS IS THE INTERFACE OF THE SINGLE_LINKED_LIST WITH THIS INTERFACE YOU CAN MANIPULATE THE LIST.
+THIS IS THE INTERFACE OF THE SINGLE_LINKED_LIST ,WITH THIS INTERFACE YOU CAN MANIPULATE THE LIST.
 IF YOU WANT MORE DETAILS ABOUT THE IMPLEMENTATION JUST SEE THE List.h and Macros.h for how things are done
 also this data structure accepts only elements that are nothrow destructible.
 # ⚙️Member functions
-1) default constructor: this function just creates a list in the default state
+1) default constructor this function just creates a list in the default state

-2) constructor with initializer list, if the function fails then the list is left in the default state (strong exception guarantee)
+2) constructor with initializer list, if the function fails then the list is left in the default state (strong exception guarantee) else we just copie the elements of the initializer list (deep copy)

-3) copy constructor is exactly the same as the previous constructor this time other is a single_linked_list argument (strong exception guarantee)
+3) copy constructor is exactly the same as the previous constructor this time the other is a single_linked_list argument, if the function fails then the list is left in the default state (strong exception guarantee)

 4) move constructor it just steals the contents of the other list and leaves it in the default state, if this==&other then the list is left in the default state